Purchase CacheGuard

 -

 CacheGuard offers URL Blacklists and Extended Antivirus Signatures as an optional download service, which is tied to a single CacheGuard appliance identified by its unique Serial Number (S/N).
-This service is available exclusively through our subscription plans.
+This service is available exclusively as an option through a subscription.

 Key Details of the Service: